Gaju27/session10/README.md

 # Tuples

+A tuple is a collection of objects which ordered and immutable.
+Tuples are sequences, just like lists.
+The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, whereas lists use square brackets

 # NamedTuples
 Namedtuple is a subclass of tuples and creates tuple-like immutable objects:

 	```
 	from collections import namedtuple
 	Point2D = namedtuple('Point2D', 'x, y')